jamesmoriarty/jamesmoriarty.github.io/content/post/solid-principle-examples.md

 > "Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it."

 By constraining dependencies on the receiver - we can substitute it without making changes to the caller.
-This can reduce coupling between components.
 Take the following substitutable receivers:

 ```ruby
 module FileRepository